brettz9/intl-dom/README.md

   // See `defaultLocaleResolver`
   localeResolver: defaultLocaleResolver,

+  // May also be a function; see `findLocaleStrings`
+  localeMatcher: 'lookup',

   // "richNested", "rich", "plain", or a function; see "Message styles" and
   //   `getMessageForKeyByStyle`
   messageStyle: 'richNested',

+  allSubstitutions: defaultAllSubstitutionsValue,
+  insertNodes,

   // `false`, `null`, or `undefined`, it will throw if a value is not found;
   //  should otherwise be an object of the same message style as the locales.